hhtaron2004-tech/kaggle-santa-tour-2019/README.md

 # kaggle-santa-tour-2019

-#🎅 Santa’s Workshop Tour 2019 — Optimization Solver
+🎅 Santa’s Workshop Tour 2019 — Greedy + Local Search Solver

 📌 Overview

-This project solves the Santa’s Workshop Tour 2019 Kaggle optimization challenge.
+This project solves the Santa’s Workshop Tour 2019 Kaggle challenge.
-The task is to assign 5,000 families to 100 days so that:
+The goal is to assign 5,000 families to 100 days while minimizing:

-Each family is scheduled as close as possible to their preferred days

-Each day has between 125 and 300 visitors

-Large fluctuations in daily attendance are avoided

-The objective is to minimize the total Kaggle cost, which consists of:

-Preference penalties
+Preference penalties (assigning families to less-preferred days)

-Daily occupancy penalties
+Daily attendance penalties (keeping 125–300 visitors per day)

-Accounting costs between consecutive days
+Accounting penalties (smooth day-to-day attendance)

+The final output is a valid Kaggle submission file mapping families to their optimized visiting days.

-🧠 Solution Strategy
+🧠 Solution Approach

-This project implements a two-stage optimization pipeline:
+This solver uses a two-stage optimization strategy:

-1. Greedy Capacity-Aware Assignment
+1️⃣ Greedy Capacity-Aware Assignment

-Families are first sorted by size (largest families first), because large families are harder to place without breaking daily capacity limits.
+Families are sorted by size in descending order, as large families are harder to schedule.

-Each family is then assigned to its best available preferred day (choice_0 → choice_9) as long as the target day has enough remaining capacity.
+Each family is assigned to their best available preferred day (choice_0 → choice_9) without exceeding daily capacity.
-This produces a high-quality initial schedule where most families get one of their top choices while keeping daily attendance under control.

-Any families that remain unassigned after this step are placed into days with low occupancy to ensure all days move toward the valid range.
+Families that remain unassigned are then placed in days with low occupancy to ensure all days meet minimum and maximum limits.

-This stage guarantees:

-Every family is assigned

-No day is severely underfilled or overfilled
+This produces a strong initial solution where most families get one of their top choices.

-2. Local Search Improvement
+2️⃣ Local Search Optimization

-After a valid schedule is built, a local search (hill-climbing) optimization is applied.
+After the greedy schedule is built:

-For each family, the algorithm:

-Tries reassigning the family to each of its 10 preferred days
+The algorithm iterates over each family and each of their 10 preferred days.

-Recomputes the full Kaggle cost

-Keeps the change only if it improves the total score

-This step reduces both:

-Preference penalties

-Accounting penalties

-while always keeping the schedule valid.
+If moving a family to a different preferred day reduces the total Kaggle cost, the change is kept.

+This hill-climbing process gradually improves preference satisfaction and reduces accounting penalties.

+This step ensures the solution is locally optimized while keeping all constraints satisfied.

-🧮 Kaggle Cost Function
+🧮 Cost Function

-The project fully implements the official Kaggle scoring system:
+The project fully implements the official Kaggle scoring formula:

 Preference Penalty

-Families receive increasing penalties when they are assigned further away from their preferred days.
+Families incur penalties based on which of their 10 choices they are assigned to.
+The farther from the top choice, the higher the penalty.

 Daily Occupancy Constraints

-Days with fewer than 125 or more than 300 people receive a very large penalty.
+Each day must have between 125 and 300 visitors.
+Violations are heavily penalized.

-Accounting Cost
+Accounting Penalty

-Additional penalties are applied when the number of visitors changes sharply between consecutive days, encouraging smooth daily attendance.

-These three components are combined into a single cost function that the optimizer minimizes.
+Penalizes large day-to-day attendance fluctuations to encourage smooth schedules.

+The total cost is the sum of all three components, and the optimizer minimizes this value.

-#⚙️ Workflow
+⚙️ Workflow

-Load family preference and size data
+Load the family preference and size dataset.

-Sort families by size
+Sort families by size.

-Greedily assign families to preferred days under capacity limits
+Assign families greedily to preferred days while respecting capacity limits.

-Fill remaining families into low-occupancy days
+Place any unassigned families into low-occupancy days.

-Evaluate using the Kaggle cost function
+Evaluate the schedule using the Kaggle cost function.

-Apply local search to improve the schedule
+Apply local search to further optimize assignments.

-Export the final optimized submission
+Save the final optimized schedule as submission_<score>.csv.

+📂 Output

+The CSV submission file contains: family_id, assigned_day

+The filename includes the final score: submission_<score>.csv

+It is ready for direct upload to Kaggle.

+🧩 Why This Works

+Greedy heuristics produce a valid initial schedule quickly.

+Capacity control ensures all constraints are satisfied.

+Local search iteratively improves the solution for better preference and accounting scores.

+Exact Kaggle cost function ensures the solution is meaningful and competitive.

+This makes the solver effective for this large-scale, NP-hard scheduling problem.